 To help you decide how to manage Interested Parties, use Johnson and Scholes’ Power/Interest Matrix.
 This tool covers vital relationship variables:

-- Strength of relevance – How much interest do Interested Parties have in your organization’s activities and decisions.
+- Strength of relevance – How much interest does Interested Parties have in your organization’s activities and decisions.

-- Significance or risk – How much influence or power do Interested Parties have over your organization’s activities and decisions.
+- Significance of risk – How much influence or power does Interested Parties have over your organization’s activities and decisions.

 Mapping Interested Parties